 Subsection 8(2) of the Act provides limited and specific circumstances under which institutions may disclose personal information without an individual's consent.
-During the reporting period, EDC did not make any disclosures of personal information pursuant to subsection 8(2)(m) of the Act.
+During the reporting period, EDC made one (1) disclosure of personal information pursuant to subsection 8(2)(m) of the Act.

-TABLE OF AUTHORITY

-DELEGATIONS OF AUTHORITY

-PURSUANT TO SECTION 73 OF PRIVACY ACT AND REGULATIONS

-PRIVACY AND ACCESS TO INFORMATION TEAM (PRIVACY & ATI)
+TABLE OF AUTHORITY DELEGATIONS OF AUTHORITY PURSUANT TO SECTION 73(1) OF PRIVACY ACT AND REGULATIONS COMPLIANCE AND ETHICS / PRIVACY AND ACCESS TO INFORMATION TEAM (PRIVACY & ATI), GLOBAL RISK MANAGEMENT (GRM)

 PAGE 1 OF 3